kelsey-ek/of7azure/GUIDE/12_BMT_general_process.md

 </pre>

 E. DATE format of SD transaction from Batch(SDFRBTCH.cob)
-- MM/DD/YYYY from transaction file should be converted to YYYY-MM-DD.
+- MM/DD/YYYY from the transaction file should be converted to YYYY-MM-DD.
 ```
 01 WS-START-DATE-TEMP.
 	03 WS-YYYY                   PIC X(4).